davidtinker/grails-cors/README.md

     Access-Control-Allow-Methods: GET, HEAD, POST, PUT, DELETE, TRACE, OPTIONS
     Access-Control-Max-Age: 3600

-The 'Access-Control-Allow-Origin' header is also added to non-OPTIONS requests (GET, POST et al.).
+The 'Access-Control-Allow-Origin' and 'Access-Control-Allow-Credentials' headers are also added to non-OPTIONS requests (GET, POST et al.).

 These headers permit Javascript code loaded from anywhere to make AJAX calls to your application including specifying an 'Authorization' header (e.g. for Basic authentication).
 The browser will cache the results of the OPTIONS request